oliviersm199/whatdidido/CONFIG.md

 1. Log in to your Atlassian account at https://id.atlassian.com
 2. Go to Security → API tokens
 3. Click "Create API token"
-4. Give it a name (e.g., "whatdididoagain")
+4. Give it a name (e.g., "whatdidido")
 5. Copy the token immediately (you won't be able to see it again)

 ### GitHub Personal Access Token